 In Physical Education, students collect evidence and analyse human physical performance by investigating, measuring and recording human physical activities using technologies.
 They analyse a range of data to identify problems, develop and implement their own solutions, and evaluate outcomes.
+Topics covered in this course include:

-- ✓ Skill Learning
+/ Skill Learning

+- ♪ D: - - - - :

 - ✓ Biomechanics

 - ✓ Exercise Physiology